Oxix0216/BEAST-Spoofer/README.md

 ## How to Use:
 1. **Select the drive** you want to modify from the drop-down menu.
 2. Click the **Change Serial** button to change the serial number.
-3. Use the **Revert Original Serial** button to restore the original serial number.

 ---